Let me tell you a story about GOLDEN AXE from my youth.

 The problem here is that it was decided that enemies can block too.
 Not a new idea in brawlers- Axl and Slash of Final Fight were the game's blockers, but you could get around that.
 In Golden Axe III, Skeletons, Knights and all bosses can block attacks, almost all of your moves are indeed blockable, and past the halfway point of the game, they will block almost everything you throw at them.
 At this point, playing the game like a normal brawler- or perhaps, like Golden Axe- becomes frustrating, eventually impossible.
 It's not even a case of playing smarter- sweeps can sometimes catch them off, but it's rare, and getting in close for a throw is harder too, as they become far more aggressive as the game goes on.
 Fights that would normally be standard turn into long drawn-out affairs and slow the game's pace to an absolute crawl...
 Unless you're playing as Chronos, whose Forward, Back, Forward + Attack + Jump lunge is unblockable.
 Needless to say, he completely breaks the game and makes things a little less frustrating (at the cost of turning it into a very repetitive game quickly), but there's more to this game's problems than that.

-This is just one element, you see, of a few that contribute to the game's biggest problem, which we'll get to, but for now, those other elements are the stages themselves.
+This is just one element, you see, of a few that contribute to the game's biggest problem, which we'll get to, but for now, the bulk of those other elements are in the stages themselves.
 On the one hand, the idea of having branching paths is ideal- you can make it a different experience each time!
 However, almost all of the locations in the game, no matter which path you take, are as dull as dishwater.
 If you just picture them in your head, you may think Golden Axe I and II are very brown and muddy games, and yet they have vibrancy in parts.
 Their backgrounds have little touches and details, such as the sign for Turtle Village, the mobs of villagers who run for shelter, the moving eye of the eagle making up the Fiend's Path, and so on.
 It'll sound silly, but they both sell the idea of building a world, even in a small way, through the use of details like that and also, critically, the heroes' commentary on the minimap between stages.
 These little things all add a charm and appeal to those older games.
 There's no such love or detail here, and the game feels really lifeless as a result.
 Sure, there is a segment similar to Fiend's Path where you ride a giant eagle, but it's just a static eagle bobbing up and down, barely like it's alive.
 Many of the other areas don't fare better, the sole neat background being Scorching Sand because the sun starts to set midway through it.

 Furthermore, these stages are stretched out with way too many mobs of sword-fodder enemies, making the game exponentially longer and more drawn-out than its predecessors.
 Golden Axe I and II may be cruder, and have less going on under the hood, but they know the value of being brief and to the point.
 They build a little world through the medium of sword-whacking and background details, offer you a zippy experience, and then end.
 III feels like it was designed to be longer just for the sake of it and not for its benefit, and it suffers greatly as a result, becoming much more of a slog the further you go in, compounded by the aforementioned blocking enemies and dull environments.
 As for the enemies themselves, they generally lack the personality of the previous games which much less vibrant colour swaps, and even the Bizarrians you can ride on are a disappointment, with the one you'll see most often being a weird slug-thing with a tongue attack.
 The branching paths don't help either- each stage is as overstretched as the last, and the lack of between-stage commentary like previous games makes it all feel arbitrary (and taking the wrong path will lead you to the Cursed City, by far the longest, most difficult stage in the game that will absolutely take a credit from you if you're not Chronos).

 That's the big problem, then- on paper, Golden Axe III should, with all its additions and its apparent commitment to bringing the game in line with contemporary brawlers, be the best in the series, on home consoles at least.
 The blocking, drawn-out levels, and dull and lifeless backdrops all contribute to the game-killer I alluded to before- it's slow.
 All the practice, all the extra mechanics in the world can't help a brawler if the pacing is off, and it is absolutely off in Golden Axe III, to the point where to play through it, I have to take multiple breaks.
-Not an issue with the other Golden Axe games, and while I might pause in some of the longer ones I enjoy, it's never multiple times like this.
+Not an issue with the other Golden Axe games, and while I might pause in some of the longer brawlers I enjoy, it's never multiple times like this.
 Add in the fairly disappointing soundtrack (aside from the standout track, Wilderness (or The Vast Field) which thankfully plays at the start) and the Duel mode being dropped for a throwaway Vs. Mode (although it has an extra playable character, the sub-boss gryphon Eve) and you have a very disappointing end to Golden Axe on the Mega Drive.
 I don't think it's entirely without merit- if you have a lot (and I mean a lot) of patience, the wider range of moves does have a certain appeal, and the spritework is detailed if not extravagantly animated, but overall the game just feels mediocre, not fit to carry the legacy of the titular Axe.

 I think to cap this off, I'll just point something point that really speaks to how, even at the time, Golden Axe III was massively outclassed.
 In Japan, it came out only half a year after...
 Streets of Rage II.
 Would you want to release something this sub-par after your own company put out one of the defining games in the same genre?
 I certainly wouldn't, and such is the fate of Golden Axe III.
 A dull brawler that isn't a patch on its predecessors or even its contemporaries, and proof positive that you can add all the bells and whistles in the world to your combat mechanics, but if the other elements are off, you've got a bit of a duffer on your hands.
 Now, let the Golden Axe rest, until Sega decides to finally port The Revenge of Death Adder to home consoles...
 I can dream, right?